 14 BEST SRI LANKA WATERFALLS

-Laxapana waterfall is a beautiful picturesque waterfall situated nearby the town of Hatton in Nuwara Eliya district.
+Laxapana waterfall is a beautiful picturesque waterfall situated nearby the town of Hatton in the Nuwara Eliya district.
 With a height of 126 meter, Laxapana Falls is the eighth highest waterfall in Sri Lanka and ranks as the 625th highest waterfall in the world!
 With a stunning natural plunge pool at the bottom of the falls, you can dip in the pool to cool off after the hike down on the well maintained stairs.
 The power with which the water thunders down is impressive and results in silvery foam which makes the waterfall super photogenic!
 Definitely some of our most favorite waterfalls in Sri Lanka.

 The Ravana Falls are located in the misty mountains of Ella, Sri Lanka along the road.
 The water gushes down a height of 25 meters fallen from an oval concave rock.
 Ravana Falls is a 3-tier cascading waterfall, creating rock pools along its way down.
 During the wet season Ravana Falls takes the form of a drooping areca flower, but its wide size is reduced dramatically during the dry season.
 Although it is always worth it to check this waterfall when you’re Ella, especially because of the easy access.

 The Aberdeen Falls are located in the Nuwara Eliya district and take approximately 2 hours to get there from Nuwara Eliya town.
-The Aberdeen Falls are beautifully tucked away in the jungle, and it takes a short trek from around 20 minutes to get to the base of the Falls.
+Tucked away in the jungle, it takes about 20 minutes along a beautiful jungle path to get to the base of the Aberdeen Falls.
 With it’s hight from 98 meter and beautiful surroundings, this is one of the must visit waterfalls in Sri Lanka for nature and waterfall lovers!

 Baker’s Falls is one of the widest waterfalls in Sri Lanka, consisting of many little streams rushing down the rocks.
 Only a bit of a hike through the Horton Plains national park, this is an easy but beautiful waterfall to visit.
 Beware that when it has rained the entire area becomes very slippery.
 So put on your best hiking shoes and you’re good to go!
 The Horton Plains national park is very pretty, with beautiful greenery and full of ferns and rhododendrons.